Can I Sue a Nursing Home for Neglect?

 - Comply with safety standards when helping patients

-- Give residents enough food or water
+- Give residents enough food or water, leading to dehydration or malnutrition

 - Help residents when they ask for assistance